kikichan1/Project-1/README.md

 Description: Provide a brief overview of what the project does and its purpose.
 This should be clear and engaging.

-Table of Contents (Optional)
-For larger projects, a table of contents helps users navigate the README easily.

 Installation Instructions
 Dependencies: List any software or libraries needed.